Osprey Exos 38 Review

 Is the Osprey Exos 38 suitable for specific body types?

-Yes, the Osprey Exos 38 is designed to accommodate a range of body types.
+Yes, the Osprey Exos 38 is designed to accommodate various body types.
 It comes in different sizes (small, medium, and large) to ensure a better fit for users of varying heights and builds.

 Are there any common issues with the Osprey Exos 38 reported by users?

-A recurring issue is a frame squeaking where the shoulder strap attaches to the top of the pack.
-However, you can fix this issue by using a small piece of foam between the shoulder strap and the frame.
+A recurring issue is the frame squeaking where the shoulder strap attaches to the top of the pack.
+However, you can fix this issue by placing a small foam piece between the shoulder strap and the frame.

 Is the Osprey Exos 38 suitable for hot weather?